 Using Check Disk (CHKDSK) in Windows to Fix Hard Drive Errors

 You don't need to scan this drive message.

-For our example, we will be running the chkdsk command with the F and R switches to fix any errors and repair and locate any damage sectors and repair them as well.
-When doing so for the Windows drive, we will get a message that says the following:
+For our specific example, we will be running the exact command with the F and R switches active.
+This forces the system to fix any structural errors and aggressively repair physical damage sectors at the exact same time.
+Type chkdsk C: /F /R and press enter to officially execute the instruction.

 Chkdsk cannot run because the volume is in use by another process.
 Would you like to schedule this volume to be checked the next time the system restarts?

-Once you reboot, you will see the chkdsk message and have 8 seconds to press a key on your keyboard to skip the disk check and go back into Windows.
+The deep check disk process is officially queued to run the very next time you reboot the hardware.
+Go ahead and restart your machine right now.
+Once the computer reboots, you will see a prominent text message appear on a black screen.
+You will have exactly 8 seconds to press a random key on your keyboard to skip the disk check and go straight back into Windows.

 Skip disk checking

-If you let the scan continue, you will see that it needs to go through several stages to complete.
-This can take several minutes based on the size of your drive and what switches you have used.
+If you let the active scan continue past the timer, you will see that it needs to go through several distinct processing stages to complete.
+This thorough inspection process can take several minutes or even several hours based entirely on the total capacity of your physical drive.
+The specific combination of switches you used will also greatly impact the total execution time.

+Using Check Disk (CHKDSK) in Windows to Fix Hard Drive Errors